gabriel20xx/Modul-226a/README.md

 - Ball touched paddle: 10 Points
 - Life gets removed: -500 Points
 There is a scoreboard if you beat all levels.
-## Modes
-There are currently two different modes with one more to come:
-### Singleplayer
-In singleplayer you are the only player.
-### Co-op
-In co-op mode you and your coplayer play together.